javascript-studio/studio-log/README.md

 - `--stack peek` show the message and the first line of the trace (default)
 - `--stack full` show the message and the full trace
 - `--stack` same as `--stack full`

+## Filter Streams

+Filter streams can be used to alter the data before passing it to the transform stream (e.g. [Studio Log X][5]).
+Filter streams must be in `objectMode`.

 ## Format Transforms